PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 event, values = window.read(timeout=100)
 ```

-You can learn more about these async / non-blocking windows toward the end of this document.
+You can learn more about these async / non-blocking windows towards the end of this document.

 # Themes - Automatic Coloring of Your Windows

-In Dec 2019 the function `change_look_and_feel` was replaced by `theme`.
+In Dec 2019, the function `change_look_and_feel` was replaced by `theme`.
 The concept remains the same, but a new group of function calls makes it a lot easier to manage colors and other settings.

 By default the PySimpleGUI color theme is now `Dark Blue 3`.
 Gone are the "system default" gray colors.
 If you want your window to be devoid of all colors so that the system chooses the colors (gray) for you, then set the theme to 'SystemDefault1' or `Default1`.